jgeringer/xModal/README.md

 # xModal
-A modal plugin with lot's of common options available.
+A modal plugin with lot's of common options available and also uses CSS animations to take care of the transitions.
 Also can be easily used in conjunction with the amazing [magic css animation library](https://github.com/miniMAC/magic) to apply those effects if you like. jQuery Modal Plugin (4kb minified)

 ### [View Demo](http://joegeringer.com/xmodal/build/)